-Once MacArthur and his party arrived at Batchelor, they transferred to two Australian National Airways DC-3's.
-One source reports that there was an unexpected Japanese air raid warning as they left Batchelor.
-This reportedly lead to a rather bumpy and dramatic departure from Batchelor.
+Once MacArthur and his party arrived at Batchelor Airfield, they transferred to two Australian National Airways DC-3's.
+One source reports that there was an unexpected Japanese air raid warning as they left Batchelor Airfield.
+This reportedly lead to a rather bumpy and dramatic departure from Batchelor Airfield.
 It was reported that again MacArthur was not happy and demanded to know the pilot's name from Sid Chamberlain.
 The pilot was Captain R. Carmichael, the Commanding Officer of the 435th Squadron.
 The exhausted party landed at Alice Springs some hours later.

 M/Sgt.
 George R. "Dick" Graf was the radio operator on Lewis's B-17, #41-2435.
 Dick advised that there was no unexpected Japanese air raid warning when MacArthur left aboard the DC-3's.

 MacArthur and his party must have thought Alice Springs, resembled an Old West town complete with saloon, wooden boardwalks, and flies.
 MacArthurwatched a double feature film at the local movie theatre.
 He had not seen a film since leaving Manila.
 They slept on cots on the hotel's verandah.